0marKhan/PhoneNumberValidator/README.md

     <img src="./home_screen.png" alt="website image" width="1347"  border="10"/>
 </p>

-- fetching data from the veriphone API after registering on the site
+- fetching data from the Veriphone API after registering on the site
 - making the API call when a phone number is entered to verify
 - the data of the phone is extracted from the API and displayed, as well as a button that lets you store the number in the firebase database using axios